Nina Strokata Karavanska: Arrest and imprisonment

 At that time, a doctor, Oleksiy Prytyk, was arrested in Odesa.
 He admitted that Strokata had brought samizdat from Kyiv and Lviv, and he and Oleksiy Riznikov had distributed it.
 All three were charged with anti-Soviet agitation, distributing and reading samizdat, and raising funds to help political prisoners.
-As a result, on December 6, 1971, Nina Antonovna was arrested.
+As a result, on 6 December 1971, Strokata was arrested.
 She was accused of distributing the Ukrainian Herald, samizdat, and writing a letter in defense of Yuli Daniel.
 In connection with this arrest, Ihor Kalynets and Viacheslav Chornovil set up a Public Committee in Lviv to protect Strokata, which included Vasyl Stus, Leonid Tymchuk, Pyotr Yakir and others.
 It was the first open human rights organization in Ukraine.
 But in early 1972, almost all the members of the committee were imprisoned.
 They managed to publish only two documents - a statement on the establishment of the committee and a bulletin "Who is N.A.
 Strokata (Karavanska)?"
 In addition, the American Society of Microbiologists, among others, defended Strokata, and elected her a member.

-On May 19, 1972, Nina Antonivna was sentenced under Part 1 of Article 62 of the Criminal Code of the Ukrainian SSR to 4 years in a maximum security camp on charges of "conducting anti-Soviet agitation and propaganda."
+On 19 May 1972, Karavanska was sentenced under Part 1 of Article 62 of the Criminal Code of the Ukrainian SSR to four years in a maximum security camp on charges of "conducting anti-Soviet agitation and propaganda."
 The woman was serving her sentence in the women's department of the ZhKh-385/3 camp, located in the village of Barashevo, Tengushevsky District, Mordovia.
 Even during her nine-month stay in the KGB prison, Karavanska's health deteriorated, and her condition in the camp deteriorated significantly.
 In captivity, she participated in the hunger strikes of women political prisoners.
-In particular, Daria Husyak, Nadiya Svitlychna, Iryna Senyk, Iryna Stasiv-Kalynets, Stefania Shabatura, etc. were in the camp with her.
-Nina Strokata spent the last days of her term in the oncology hospital.
+In particular, Daria Husyak, Nadiya Svitlychna, Iryna Senyk, Iryna Kalynets, Stefania Shabatura, etc. were in the camp with her.
+Strokata spent the last days of her term in the oncology hospital.
 At the end of 1975, she was released from a concentration camp with a ban on returning to Ukraine.
 In response, Strokata renounced Soviet citizenship.